AMPED: Adaptive Multi-objective Projection for balancing Exploration and skill Diversification: Difference with Former Studies

 \subsection{Difference with CeSD}

 Instead of diversifying skills using MI, CeSD maximizes exploration using the entropy, while adding a regularization term for diversifying skills.
 This approach mitigates the paucity of exploration while simultaneously accounting for a diverse array of skills.
 Unfortunately, the algorithm is time-consuming because it includes clustering states.
 The paper avoids this bottleneck by choosing a subset of states for clustering, which would lead to inaccurate estimation of clustering and, therefore, instability of training.
-Also, their regulation on diversity does not work if the state distribution of different skills does not intersect.
+Also, their diversity regularization becomes ineffective once the state distributions of different skills no longer intersect.
+This can be seen from their auxiliary reward:

+Here, $\mathbb{S}_i$ denotes the state coverage set of skill $i$, $\mathbb{S}_i^{\text{pe}}$ is the expanded coverage obtained during the exploratory phase, and $\mathbb{S}_i^{\text{clu}}$ is the clustered coverage set after applying clustering to the \emph{union} of all collected $\mathbb{S}_i^{\text{pe}}$ across skills.
+Because clustering is applied to this union, once the supports of different skills are already disjoint, the diversity term effectively saturates: the clustering no longer distinguishes between ``slightly separated" and ``very far apart" supports.
+In this regime, the regularizer ceases to provide a meaningful gradient that encourages further separation or broader coverage, and skills can end up concentrating on a limited portion of the state space even when other regions remain under-explored.

 Such an effect can be seen in the 2D maze experiment; other methods like BeCL or DIAYN separate skills effectively, while CeSD does not.
 This may be advantageous in low dimension environment like a 2D maze because one can fully cover the whole space.
 However, in high-dimensional domains such as URLB, insufficient separation of skills degrades downstream task performance, as established by our Theorem~\ref{thm}.